-The EDUCATE INSIGHT Grades K-2 Report Package includes an individual test-taker report for each person assessed and group summary reports for each group and sub-group in the sample.
+The EDUCATE INSIGHT Grades K-2 Report Package includes group summary reports for each group and sub-group in the sample and an individual test-taker report for each person assessed.

 Reports are generated immediately after the conclusion of testing and are available for clients to download making real time assessment possible.
 Read more about how our customer support specialists work with clients to select their reporting options on our Services tab or contact us for a consultation.

 Group analytics include:

 - Clients can generate and download Excel spreadsheet files of all scores (OVERALL and all cognitive score metrics).
 These also include the responses to optional custom demographic questions added by the client to the assessment profile, and percentile score corresponding to the external comparison group selected by the client.

 - Presentation-ready tables and graphic representations of the score distribution for OVERALL critical thinking skills and for the additional cognitive mindset and skill metrics.

 - Organizational and institutional clients who have added custom demographic questions can generate sub-group level reports for these variables, or for specific testing sessions or time periods.